mikescopino/dewey/README.md

 # Dewey #
-I wanted to be able to create sites and prototypes quickly without building out a full application environment.
-I did want the benefit of content separated from my HTML, reusable components, and to compile/compress SASS and Javascript files.
+I wanted to be able to create sites and prototypes quickly without building out a full application.
+I wanted to capitalize on:

+- Content separated from HTML
+- Reusable components
+- Compiling and compressing SASS and Javascript files.

 Dewey uses Gulp to combine Handlebars templates with JSON data into HTML files.
 A simple Express server is then used to deliver the files.

 ---